mblayman/mattlayman.com/content/understand-django/2021-03-23-deploy-site-live.md

-(e.g., a live site configuration versus a unit testing configuration), then you may need to specify which settings module that Django should use when running.
+(e.g., a live site configuration versus a unit testing configuration), then you may need to specify which settings module
+Django should use when running.

 {{< web >}}
 In a future article,